 Scholarly material is, by its very nature, refereed before it is published.
-This is why academics hold it up as the "gold standard" of academic communication, and many journals engage in what is known as the.
+This is why academics hold it up as the "gold standard" of academic communication, and many journals engage in what is known as the Peer Review Process.
 Like when you peer review in class, scholars engage in a similar practice, except for instead of having a classmate review their work, academics have their work reviewed by experts in their disciplines who recommend the work be published, revised, or not published at all.
 This rigorous exercise is put into place to ensure strong standards in academic communication.
 You can find peer-reviewed journal articles through most major databases, and if you are ever confused as to whether something is peer reviewed or not, make sure to look up the journal itself online, where you can usually tell in its description whether it is the result of peer review practices.

 But just because something is peer reviewed doesn't mean it's the best material for your information need.
 Depending on your topic, you may need to find peer reviewed material that is published within a certain time frame.
 It is generally accepted that the more recent the publication, the better, but this really depends.
 The academic conversation moves rapidly in some fields, like technology and media, and you'll need to find information published in the last 3-5 years for it to feel current.
 Other historical topics might allow for information to be older before it becomes dated.
 Seminal texts—or texts that are really important to the field—might have been published quite a while ago, but they may still be relevant to your conversation and are worthwhile to consult.